And often there is anti-malware software installed that “should” have taken care of it before it got to this stage.

 Regardless of which tool you select, I have to stress: stick with reputable tools.
-When a machine is infected, most people tend to panic and download just about anything that claims to be an anti-malware tool.
+When a machine is infected, most people tend to panic and download just about anything and everything that claims to be an anti-malware tool.
 Don’t do that.
 There are many less-than-reputable individuals out there ready to take advantage of your panic.

 Research specific removal instructions

-If your anti-malware software tells you the name of the specific malware you’re dealing with, that’s good information even if it can’t remove it.
+If your anti-malware software tells you the name of the specific malware you’re dealing with, that’s good information, even if it can’t remove it.

-Some sites offer free tools that you can download to remove specific malware.
+Some sites offer free tools you can download to remove specific malware.
 Once again, use caution.
 When the tools are from reputable sources, they’re a quick way to avoid some hassle.
 When the tools are really just more malware in disguise, they’ll only make your problems worse.

-If you download anything to help address the problem, make sure that wherever it is comes from, it’s an organization that you know and trust.
+If you download anything to help address the problem, make sure that wherever it is comes from, it’s an organization you know and trust.

 This is the only sure-fire way to remove any virus.
 100%.
 Guaranteed.

 In fact, it’s the only way to know you’ve removed a virus.
 Once infected, none of the steps above, aside from restoring from a backup taken before the infection, are guaranteed to remove the malware, even if they report your machine is clean.
 Once infected, all bets are off.
 An infection can fool anti-malware software into thinking that everything is fine even when it’s not.

 The only way to be absolutely positive you’ve removed any and all viruses is: